jules2689/trudeau/trudeau/2020-04-18/post_news.md

 Dr. Tam says there is cause for cautious optimism coming through the data.
-We must remain vigilant and keeper eyes on ultimate goal, chichis limiting the spread of this terrible virus to protect ourfamilies, friends and our fellowcanadians.
+We must remain vigilant and keep or eyes on ultimate goal, which is limiting the spread of this terrible virus to protect ourfamilies, friends and our fellowcanadians.
-Some parts of the country will experience the epidemics slowing down but no matter where you live in the country, everyone must remember to continue to doth things helping to stop the transmission of COVID-19 in ourcommunities.
+Some parts of the country will experience the epidemics slowing down but no matter where you live in the country, everyone must remember to continue to do the things helping to stop the transmission of COVID-19 in ourcommunities.
 This include swashing your hands frequently, practicing physical distancing and staying home as much aspossible.
 Unless we all remain diligent in maintaining these good, newhabits, new outbreaks can be sparked anywhere at any time.

-Some parts of our country will experience the epidemic slowing down earlier thanothers, but no matter where relive in our country, everyone must remember to keep doing the things that are helping to slowdown and then to stop the transmission in our communities.
+Some parts of our country will experience the epidemic slowing down earlier thanothers, but no matter where we live in our country, everyone must remember to keep doing the things that are helping to slowdown and then to stop the transmission in our communities.
 This includes washing our handsfrequently, physical distancing from one another and staying home as much as possible.
 Unless we all remain diligent in maintaining our new habits, new outbreaks can be sparked anywhere at any time.
 Remember, as Dr. Tam also said, this is not a sprint.